rspamd/rspamd.com/doc/quickstart.md

 Runtime score is a concept used to express confidence.
 For example, you have IP reputation and it changes in range `[-1;1]` smoothly.
-Then you tell that static score for IP reputation is `3.0`.
+Then you tell that the static score for IP reputation is `3.0`.
 Hence,

 ```
 score = runtime_score * static_score = 0.5 * 3.0 = 1.5